mccap079/threejs-basic-outlines-example/README.md

 Description
 ----

-A super-simple example demonstrating how to generate an outline of complex shapes using an edge detection shader in a moduled threejs environment
+A super-simple, commented, noob-ish friendly example demonstrating how to generate an outline of complex shapes using an edge detection shader in a moduled threejs environment

 Silhouette outline only-- no inside lines